-Skin treatments can improve the appearance and texture of the skin and can be help reduce the appearance of early fine lines.
+Skin treatments can improve the appearance and texture of the skin and can help reduce the appearance of early fine lines.
 Microdermabrasion uses tiny particles to brush away the top layer of the skin which promotes the healing process leading to new skin growth.

 Whilst we don’t perform Chemical peels and laser skin treatments here at Face Clinic London, they work by causing temporary damage to the top layer of the skin which activates the skins natural healing mechanism leading to healthy skin growth and can improve the surface of the skin.

 Injectable treatments are an effective way to reduce frown lines.
 However before embarking on these procedures it is important to also consider the underlying environmental and lifestyle factors above which may be contributing to frown lines.

 Botox injections to treat frown lines

 Following consultation with a doctor, one option that may be suggested is Botox injections.
-Botox is a muscle relaxant and can be injected into the Procerus and Corrugator muscles to relax these muscles and reduce the movement of the skin that forms the lines.
+Botox is a muscle relaxant and can be injected into the Procerus and Corrugator muscles to relax these muscles and reduce the movement of the muscle that forms the lines in your skin.
 The treatment affects the muscle underneath the skin rather than the skin itself so once the muscle is relaxed the skin stretches up and out and this can eliminate frown lines.
 Botox may also prevent the lines from becoming deeper, by reducing the habit of excessive frowning.

 Dermal Fillers for Frown Lines